 Moreover, 3-D Secure cannot handle all payment processes.
 3-D Secure cannot be used for:

 - deferred payments of more than 6 days

 - payments in multiple instalments or captured in multiple instalments

 - recurring transactions (e.g. created through the duplication function)

 - non-Internet payments (manual entry by the merchant, created by the merchant, etc.)

-Transaction management consists in creating or modifying a transaction carried out using WL Sips.
+Transaction management consists in creating or modifying a transaction carried out using Worldline Sips.
 The transaction management tools enable you to perform operations on transactions up to 18 months after their creation (period during which the transactions are stored in the database).
-WL Sips provides three management interfaces: Sips Office Extranet, Sips Office and Sips Office Batch.
+Worldline Sips provides three management interfaces: Sips Office Extranet, Sips Office and Sips Office Batch.